shammer64/kata-todo-ng/README.md

 - Submit button disabled with no text
 - Submit button enabled with text
-- Raises and event when submit button pressed
+- Raises an event when submit button pressed

 7. Write functional tests for the ToDoList component